Bigelow Brewing Company

 FMI: Blue Ribbon Farm

-Named one of the best orchards in New England in 2016, Cayford Orchards is a sixth-generation family farm with 1,200 trees on 18 acres.
-Featuring 57 different fruit varieties, Cayford specializes in heirloom apples but also grows an array of other fruit including berries, peaches, and pears.
+Named one of the best orchards in New England in 2016 and 2017, Cayford Orchards is a sixth-generation family farm with 1,200 trees on 18 acres.
+Featuring 75 different varieties, Cayford specializes in heirloom apples but also grows an array of other fruit including berries, peaches, and pears.
 Enjoy a day at the orchard picking your own—and don’t forget to grab a jug of delicious cider while you're there.
+For more info, read this article.

 99 Hilton Hill Rd., Skowhegan